 If you are an investor or a real estate agent, you probably run across houses that are worth less than the value of their mortgage.
 Sean “The Short Sale King” Wilder explains the solution: A “short sale”.

-Jonathan Makovsky and Travis Preziosi host a real estate investor Meetup the third Wednesday each month (except November and December) at Crave, 52 Sanford St, Fairfield, Connecticut 06824.
+Jonathan Makovsky and Travis Preziosi host a real estate investor Meetup the third Wednesday each month at 7PM (except November and December) at Crave, 52 Sanford St, Fairfield, Connecticut 06824.
 What I like about it is that it is informal, and we spend most of our time mingling and networking.
-You might meet attorneys, contractors, lenders, etc. …
+You might meet attorneys, contractors,…

 No matter how carefully you select your tenants, some day you are going to need to evict one.
 What’s the process?
 Can I do it myself?
 How long does it take?

 What’s the best?
 What floor covering you use depends on the location, and the price point of the house.
 Traditionally, hard wood is what people like today, but vinyl plank, and even better, vinyl tile (in the kitchen) look like the best option in a house if you want to save some money, Let’s look…

 An interview with Joe Zaniboni of Grand Coast Capital Preamble Why hard money?
 As real estate investors, when we find a deal, we need to move fast.
 Conventional banks don’t understand our needs, and often don’t have products that match those needs.
 First, we try to get money from sourced we have cultivated.
 If that…